-On page 95 there is a flow chart to help trouble shoot a Control that has taken a lightning strike.
+At the end of this Manual there is a flow chart to help trouble shoot a Control that has taken a lightning strike.
 Keep in mind that the flow chart represents what can happen when lightning strikes a Control.
-Before using the chart please see Figures 54-57 below to become familiar with terms and location of equipment discussed in the chart.
+Before using the chart please see Figures 57-60 below to become familiar with terms and location of equipment discussed in the chart.
 If after using the chart the Control still does not function please contact your Chore-Time distributor or Chore-Time Technical Service Department.